Mohammad Shamsuzzaman Arafat

-Mohammad Shamsuzzaman Arafat (born January 10, 1990; মোহাম্মদ সামছুজ্জামান আরাফাত), known colloquially as "Ironman Arafat," is a triathlete from Bangladesh.
+Mohammad Shamsuzzaman Arafat (born 10 January, 1990; মোহাম্মদ সামছুজ্জামান আরাফাত), known colloquially as "Ironman Arafat," is a triathlete from Bangladesh.
 He is known for his participation and achievements in endurance sports, particularly in triathlons.

-Early life
+Early life & education

-Education and career

-Arafat graduated from the Marketing Department of University of Dhaka.
+Arafat born on 10 January 1990.
+He graduated from the Marketing Department of University of Dhaka.
 Arafat is employed as a deputy director at the Bangladesh Bank.

+Career

 Sports career

 Arafat undertook his first mountain climbing expedition in Khagrachari in 2010.
 At that time, Dhaka University's administration was forming a team for the Everest Mission.
 Arafat enrolled in a training camp, which trained around 150 participants for two months.
 Following the training, a group of seven individuals, including Arafat, were selected for the mission.
 However, Arafat eventually did not get to participate in that mission due to him not having a passport at that time.
 Arafat participated in a half marathon in Cox's Bazar in 2013.
 In 2015, he swam across the Bangla Channel (16.1 km long open sea swimming route from Shapuree Island to Saint Martin's Island) and every year he repeated this swim.
 In 2016, he ran a marathon in Meghalaya.
 He covered a distance of 42 kilometers running in 4 hours and 41 minutes.
 In 2017, he initiated a running endeavor from Teknaf to Tetulia.
 He completed the run in 20 days, covering a distance of nearly 1,000 kilometers, and subsequently was awarded by the Palli Karma Sahayak Foundation (PKSF) and was made their goodwill ambassador for cultural and sports programs.